crabnebula-dev/broken-navigator/challenges/space-navigator/1/README.md

 }
 ```

-The password seems to be leaked in one of the `.log` files and should look like `secure-password-*`.
+You can find out more about this configuration file at the Tauri [documentation]().

 ## Learning

 Existence of Tauri commands.
 Plugin Tauri commands can be restricted through the allowlist.
+How Tauri commands are manually constructed.(?)

 ## Application Layout

 - Welcome page
 - Shows some random llm generated documentation with nonsense
-- Able to load custom documentation files by manually entering the file path
+- Able to load custom documentation files by manually calling a Tauri API command
+  - The interface is prefilled with the shell open command to open the documentation(?)
+  - The endpoint values and parameters can be edited -> devtools like experience(?)

 ## Hints